Economic Research

 instance, be plausible.
 Plausibility (in the narrower sense) is deemed given when the likelihood of the

-scenarios materializing is higher than a certain target level 0< <1 and, as a rule, the scenario thus
+scenarios materializing is higher than a certain target level 0<

-an additional requirement could be that the values of the risk factors produce a coherent overall
+times in the period considered.
+For plausibility (in the broader sense) to be deemed to exist,an additional requirement could be that the values of the risk factors produce a coherent overall

 picture.
 Moreover, the scenarios should be adverse or risk-heightening.
 From a risk aspect, there